TheReincarnator/vueground/README.md

 yarn dev
 ```

-Then open [this example](./example/pet-shop.vgm) in VueGround.
-You will see a pet shop made with Vuetify.
+Then open [this example](./example/backoffice.vgm) in VueGround.
+You will see a Backoffice page made with Vuetify.
 Play around and enjoy.

 ### Production build (to host somewhere)